Research Prototype Authentication

-▲ STARK / FRI Poseidon Hash Argon2id KDF MiMC-7 Circuit 2¹²⁸ Security Target
+▲ STARK-style / FRI Poseidon Hash Argon2id KDF MiMC-7 Circuit Prototype Soundness Model

-Raw password ✗ Never Stays in browser memory; never serialised or sent
+Raw password Not intentionally transmitted Stays in browser memory; never serialised or sent

-Server pepper ✗ Never Stored in server env / HSM; client never sees it
+Server pepper Server-only Stored in server env / HSM; client never sees it

-Commitment C = Poseidon(h₁, pepper) Server computes at registration Client sends mimc_output; server applies pepper itself
+Commitment C = Poseidon(mimc_output, pepper) Server computes at registration Client sends mimc_output; server applies pepper itself

-Argon2id salt & params ✓ Public Stored in DB; returned to client on login so it can re-derive h₁
+Argon2id salt & params Public Stored in DB; returned to client on login so it can re-run Argon2id

 Three modes of operation